 However, the only downside to this dog friendly lodging is that it is more than an hour away from the park entrance, so be prepared to drive quite a bit if you are visiting the park for the first time!
 This lodge with all its amenities is more suited for repeat visitors who just want a place to relax and don’t need to go to the valley where most attractions are.

 One look at the list on where you can bring your dog in Yosemite might be pretty discouraging, but honestly there is nothing to feel dejected about!
-If you are having major FOMO, aka feeling of missing out on awesome hikes thanks to your dog, let me tell you that there are many popular hiking trails in Yosemite that are dog friendly.
+In this dog friendly Yosemite guide, I will be many popular hiking trails in Yosemite that are dog friendly in case you are having major FOMO, aka feeling of missing out on awesome hikes.

 Many parts of Yosemite valley have paved roads or walkways, including trails to popular waterfalls and so pet parents can enjoy these Yosemite dog friendly trails without anything to worry about, as long is your dogs are leashed.
 Please remember to pick up after your dog as a responsible pet parent and obey all posted signs!